 The acolyte program at Good Shepherd allows a unique opportunity for the youth of the church to be involved in the worship service.
 Responsibilities range from carrying a torch, banner, flag or cross in the processional/recessional to carrying the Gospel book and helping with the preparation for communion and baptisms.
 The acolyte program is designed to instill a connection to the service that may not be present otherwise.
 This is developed through years of being involved in the actual church service.

-- Canterbury Guild (gold chain and cross) The Canterbury guild is the highest guild an acolyte can obtain.
+- Canterbury Guild (gold chain and cross) The Canterbury Guild is the highest guild an acolyte can obtain.
 This guild is reserved for the most senior acolytes.
 Acolytes in this guild are expected to be model acolytes, demonstrating mastery of all responsibilities and model behavior.
-Canterbury guild acolytes will work with younger acolytes: explaining the jobs, help in vesting and filling in when an Acolyte Director is not able to be present.
-Also the Canterbury guild acolytes will serve as captain for the midnight Christmas Eve, Easter and Good Friday services.
-Upon graduating from this guild the acolyte is given a $500 scholarship toward college in memory of Mary Lou Hague, a former acolyte, who was killed on 9/11.
+Canterbury Guild acolytes work with younger acolytes by explaining the jobs, helping during vesting and filling in when an Acolyte Director is not able to be present.
+Also, the Canterbury Guild acolytes serve as captain for the midnight Christmas Eve, Easter and Good Friday services.
+Upon graduating from this guild, the acolyte is given a $500 scholarship toward college in memory of Mary Lou Hague, a former acolyte who was killed in the Sept.
+11, 2001 attacks.